Yacklin/text2cypher-cleanup-public/README.md

 ## Acknowledgments

-- [Neo4j](https://neo4j.com/) and its scientists (notably, Makbule Ozsoy) for producing the original Text2Cypher-2024v1 dataset
+- [Neo4j](https://neo4j.com/) and its scientists (notably, Makbule Ozsoy) for producing the original Text2Cypher-2024v1 dataset.
-- [HuggingFace](https://huggingface.co/) for hosting the dataset
-- [uv](https://github.com/astral-sh/uv) for fast Python package management
-- Jiju Poovvancheri for providing access to server of GPUs.
-Without his support, it would not be possible for me to do all these things
+- Jiju Poovvancheri for providing me access to server of GPUs.
+Without his support, it would not be possible for me to do all these things.